ll7/carla-falsification/documentation/Mistakes that can be avoided.md

 In my case an early test for the determinism of the walker would have me saved many hours of debugging.

 ### Use of variables
+Try to use variables as local as possible and try to name it proper.
+This helps to identify the scope of the variable and are good against confusion of variables.